DETAILED ACTION

 Claim 1 is rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea of determining produce characteristics and modifying workflow, without significantly more.

-The claim recites: “receiving at least one image depicting at least one produce item placed on a scale of a terminal during a transaction;
+The claim recites: A method, comprising: receiving at least one image depicting at least one produce item placed on a scale of a terminal during a transaction;

 providing the at least one image to a machine learning model (MLM) as input;

-receiving at least one produce-related characteristic for the at least one produce item as output from the MILM; and
+receiving at least one produce-related characteristic for the at least one produce item as output from the MLM;

 The limitations, as drafted, are processes that, under their broadest reasonable interpretation, cover performance of the limitation in the mind.
-A person can look at an image, identify a produce-related characteristic, and change a workflow based on the characteristic.
-For example, the claim describes a standard process performed by a cashier, but for the recitation of image receipt and the MLM.
+A person can look at an image, identify a produce-related characteristic based on the use of a produce bag, adjust a weight based on the characteristic, determine a price, and change a workflow based on the characteristic.
 The image receipt amounts to insignificant, extra-solution activity (data collection).
-The MLM is discussed in the next Paragraph.

 This judicial exception is not integrated into a practical application.
 In particular, the claim recites the additional elements of a machine learning model, scale and terminal.
 These are is recited at a level of generality such that amounts to no more than a generic learning model, a generic scale, and a generic terminal.
 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 The claim is directed to an abstract idea.